Creating a Uniform Grid#

 values.shape

-Create the PyVista object and set the same attributes like above
+Create the PyVista object and set the same attributes as earlier.

-# Set the grid dimensions: shape because we want to inject our values on the
+# Set the grid dimensions to ``shape`` because we want to inject our values on

 grid.dimensions = values.shape